AsteriskAmpersand/Ice-Stable/README.md

 #### 【 General Changes 】 ####
 The following changes generally fall in one of a few categories:
--Adjustments to Raw vs Element damage balance to increase the variety in competitive weapon options -Small buffs to bring up weaker or under-utilized moves -Adjustments to Spirit consuming moves, to ensure their benefits match their Spirit costs However, there is one notable change which has a large potential effect on playstyle: Iai Spirit Slash now can level up the Spirit Gauge on a successful counter, but at a cost of 35% Spirit.
+- Adjustments to Raw vs Element damage balance to increase the variety in competitive weapon options
+- Small buffs to bring up weaker or under-utilized moves
+- Adjustments to Spirit consuming moves, to ensure their benefits match their Spirit costs However, there is one notable change which has a large potential effect on playstyle: Iai Spirit Slash now can level up the Spirit Gauge on a successful counter, but at a cost of 35% Spirit.
 With this change, ISS is now a high risk and high reward alternative to FSS.
 Hunters now have the option to choose between these two counters with different strengths and weaknesses to suit a given situation, rather than relying heavily on Foresight Slash and Spirit Roundslash.
 The full changes are as follows:
 - Spirit Decay: